 This is thought to help increase mobility in the labour market within and between the countries because it makes it easy to determine a person’s level of qualification, which will improve the balance between supply and demand of knowledge and skills.

-The EQF is a lifelong learning framework and covers all types of qualifications ranging from those acquired at the end of compulsory education (Level 1) to the highest qualifications such as Doctorate (Level 8 in the QCF and Level 12 in the SCQF).
+The EQF is a lifelong learning framework and covers all types of qualifications ranging from those acquired at the end of compulsory education (Level 1) to the highest qualifications such as a Doctorate (Level 8 in the QCF and Level 12 in the SCQF).

 The framework also includes vocational qualifications.
 Just like the RQF, the EQF consists of eight levels which indicate the difficulty level.
 The EQF (as are both the RQF and SCQF) is focused on the outcome of learning and the person’s actual knowledge and skills rather than the amount of study needed to complete the qualification programme.